The Fruit Of The Spirit Is Love (Part 5. Love's Aspect - Gentleness)

 * all [bracketed] words in Scripture verses are mine *

 Love's Aspect - Gentleness

 This is the fifth installment in a series on the fruit of the Spirit, love.
 As we have examined love, we have seen that it manifests itself in different forms that we can further study, forms such as joy and peace and forbearance, and the aspect in this study, gentleness or kindness.
 Paul, in writing the Galatians, reminded us that love has many facets and they differ depending on how the light of God's Word shines through it.
 I would remind you that the fruit of the Spirit is singular and the fruit of the Spirit is love.
-Then God modifies and transforms His love into the aspects that we can study and name as joy and peace etc. These specific types of love listed below were chosen with much care and thought, prayer and guidance.
+Then God modifies and transforms His love into the aspects that we can study and name as joy and peace etc. These specific types of love listed below were chosen in Scripture with guidance.
 The study of these facets reveals much about what the Holy Spirit thinks in regard to His fruit.
 He bestows gifts and amplifies certain traits in His children so that we can see love expressed in some Christians as long-suffering while in others their faith or temperance shines forth.
 As we are mindful of loving God, working love out by serving Him, we know we love but it's interesting that we are not usually aware of the facet of love that others will see.
 Haven't you ever done something that you know is right and later you find someone coming to you and saying that was a kind thing to do or that you showed faithfulness in the thing that you did?
 Or maybe they say that what you did inspired joy, or infused them with peace.
 Chances are you didn't think of that at all when you were used of God to love.
 You probably didn't feel it as kind or gentle or meek, just that it felt "right" or that it was the loving thing to do.

 "But the fruit of the Spirit is love, joy, peace, long-suffering, gentleness, goodness, faith, meekness, temperance."
 (Galatians 5:22-23)